nearform/fastify-secrets-hashicorp/CONTRIBUTING.md

-# Welcome to Fastify Secrets Vault
+# Welcome to Fastify Secrets HashiCorp

 ## For Developers